There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Outward Hound Dog Smart Treat Dispensing Dog Puzzle

 The Dog Smart Treat Dispenser is a Level One (entry level) treat and food dispenser.
-You can adjust the difficulty by switching the direction of the bones.
-It holds up to one cup of food, so you could feed an entire dinner in it to stretch out meal time!
+You can adjust the difficulty level by switching the direction of the bones.
+It holds up to one cup of your dog’s food, so you could feed an entire dinner in it to stretch out meal time!

 It also has cones to hide treats under that must be lifted straight up to access.
 This dog puzzle is a Level One, but for some reason Rico could NOT get the hang of lifting the green cones!

 StarMark Bob-A-Lot Interactive Dog Toy